 During the third year, students will have rotate through two purely ambulatory experiences: a four- week rotation in Family Medicine, and a four-week rotation in Emergency Medicine.
-Additionally, students get ambulatory exposure through all of the other clerkships, including two weeks of ambulatory in the Internal Medicine rotation, three weeks of ambulatory in the Pediatrics rotation, one week in OBGYN outpatient clinics in Women's Health/Obstetrics/Gynecology rotation, two weeks of outpatient clinic in Neurology, and exposure to ambulatory components in the Psychiatry and Surgery Clerkships.
+Additionally, students get ambulatory exposure through all of the other clerkships, including two weeks of ambulatory in the Internal Medicine rotation, three weeks of ambulatory in the week OBGYN outpatient clinics Pediatrics rotation, one in Health/Obstetrics/Gynecology rotation, two weeks of outpatient clinic in Neurology, and exposure to ambulatory components in the Psychiatry and Surgery Clerkships.
 Additional primary care experiences are available via electives in year 4 of the curriculum.
 Multiple community-based practice sites are utilized for student education in these electives.